Police: Four girls set fire at Ferndale house because they were 'bored,' posted video on Snapchat

 An Upper Yoder Township police officer was taken to Conemaugh Memorial Medical Center, where he was treated for smoke inhalation.
 An Upper Yoder Township firefighter was treated at the hospital for a medical issue.
 Both were later released.

 Neighbors on both sides of the duplex fled after the fire spread, damaging their homes.
-No residents suffered injures.
+No residents suffered injuries.

 The juveniles were released into the custody of their parents or guardians.